shelleyolivia/learn-tutorials/polkadot/how-to-experiment-with-election-phragmen-pallet.md

 # Introduction
-During your studies of the Polkadot protocol, you will come across several pallets that act in different categories such as Consensus, Runtime, Identity, etc. In this tutorial, **you will learn how to work with a governance pallet, used in Polkadot itself, called Elections Phragmen**.
+During your studies of the Polkadot protocol, you will come across several pallets that act in different categories such as Consensus, Runtime, Identity, etc. But what exactly is a pallet?
+We can define a pallet as a blockchain module that is responsible for one aspect of our blockchain.
+For example, if we want to make elections in our blockchain, we need to install an election pallet!

+In this tutorial, **you will learn how to work with a governance pallet, used in Polkadot itself, called Elections Phragmen**.
 We will build a blockchain that has elections built into the network itself.
 After this tutorial, you will have a network where you can submit applications and vote for example.

+Before we begin, we need to clarify one thing: what is a governance pallet?
+A governance pallet is a pallet that solves problems related to the governance of a blockchain.
+For example, the elements of Polkadot like elections, democracy, and the council, are all implemented based on governance pallets.

 # Prerequisites
-Although **this tutorial has no formal prerequisites**, we recommend that you understand the basics of what pallets are and how blockchains work.
+Although **this tutorial has no formal prerequisites**, we recommend that you understand the basics of [what pallets are](https://docs.substrate.io/v3/runtime/frame/#pallets) and how blockchains work.
 This will give you a better understanding of the tutorial.

 Even if you don't have the prerequisites listed, give this tutorial a try anyway.
 We will do our best to make sure you are not confused by the instructions and understand what is going on.